10 Ways To Be Almost Immediately Less Judgmental Of People You Disagree With

 When you disagree, fear can dominate your energy.
 You feel attacked instead of coming from a place of love.
 Your spiritual nature is compassionate, kind, patient, and understanding.

 Disagreements can move you away from your highest self and into fear.
-If you feel attacked, it’s fear that puts you on the defensive or has you feeling offended.
+If you feel attacked, it's fear that puts you on the defensive or makes you feeling offended, which leads to making judgmental comments to people you disagree with.

 Fear may mean someone is not meeting your expectations.
 That can result in feeling disappointed or angry and lead to judgment.
 Love sees another like an innocent child — young and immature in their own level of their awareness.